The findings of the largest-ever clinical trial contradict the weight-control advice advocated in the USDA Food Guide Pyramid.

-The Danish researchers who led the large study—published in the New England Journal of Medicine—found the best weight control effects from lower-carb diets that got ample protein from veggies, fish, beans, low-fat dairy, and lean meats.
+But the Danish researchers who led an unprecedented clinical trial found the best weight control effects from lower-carb diets that got ample protein ... mostly from veggies, fish, beans, low-fat dairy, and lean meats.

 And they described what their data suggests is the best kind of higher-protein, lower-carb diet: "Eat fruit, vegetables and fish and go easy on the fat” (UC 2010).